nombac/optab/database/README.md

    ```

 ### `TOPbase/`
-- This directory is a workspace for [TOPbase: photoionization cross sections](http://cdsweb.u-strasbg.fr/topbase/xsections.html).
+- This directory serves as a workspace for [TOPbase: photoionization cross sections](http://cdsweb.u-strasbg.fr/topbase/xsections.html).
 1. Execute `get_topbase.py` to retrieve the cross section data files and convert them to a specific HDF5 format for `Optab`:
    ```
    cd TOPbase/